Jonathan-Rop/RTV-ETL-Revamp/README.md

 ###  Key Features <a name="key-features"></a>

 - Using provided data to perfom ETLprocesses to provide data insights
-- Display of pandas and spark use in data manipulation
+- Display of SQL and spark use in data manipulation
 <p align="right">(<a href="#readme-top">back to top</a>)</p>